another2020githubuser/thepyphone/README.md

 * Dedicated business line.
 Compartmentalize your personal and business personas.
 ## Network
 The PyPhone works over Ethernet or Wi-Fi.
 I prefer Ethernet, if you use Ethernet then you can power off the Wi-Fi radio.
+## VNC Friendly
+The PyPhone works great over VNC.
+I typically connect from my Desktop to the PyPhone.
+A side benefit of this is I can type my SMS on my Desktop keyboard.
+I can type far faster on a full size keyboard than on a mobile phone keyboard.
 ## Code Status
 Production stable.
 I use this as my daily driver and I have for over a year.
 I reboot the phone every few months.
 ## International Usage
 The PyPhone has been tested and confirmed to work in multiple contintents including North and South America and Europe.
 I used it to do to my US business while I was abroad.
+The PyPhone appears to be physically located in the United States no matter where you are located in the world.
 ## The Code
 The code is Python 3 (with a bunch of packages from PyPy) and GTK.